SoyeeDst/docker_confluent/README.md

 * Kafka connect

 ## Objective
-Build up a standalone Confluent platform for experimental use, service would be unavailable if visiting from different host.
+Build up a standalone Confluent platform for experimental use, service would be unavailable if visiting from different host owning different networks.

 ## Prerequisite
 The prerequisite components before the execution must be ready beforehand, here followings are the mandatory tools.